agungfir98/agungdev/data/blog/googlespreadsheetasdatabase.md

 ## pros and cons

-Google sheet never designed to be a database so there would be disadvantage e.g.
+Google sheet was never designed to be a database so there would be disadvantaged e.g.

-- There wont be any complex query like join etc.
+- There won't be any complex queries like join etc.
 - only scale to 5 Million cells.
-- there is api quota that limit only 500 request per 100 seconds.
+- there is an API quota that limits only 500 requests per 100 seconds.

 And The Pros would be:

 - good for prototyping.
-- good for really simple project.
+- good for really simple projects.
 - if you are broke. 😁

 I think that's it for my own learning report.